Is the Creative Diagnosis by a Texas Dentist really a ripoff?

 If I let him fix my teeth, he told me, he was sure I would start “dressing better.”
 A few months later, my husband scheduled a basic cleaning with a new Texas Dentist.

 We were convinced we must look like suckers—until I came across an op-ed in ADANews, the official publication of the American Dental Association.
-The article, by longtime pediatric dentist Jeffrey Camm, described a disturbing trend he called “creative diagnosis”—the peddling of unnecessary treatments.
+The article, by longtime pediatric dentist Jeffrey Camm, described a disturbing trend he called creative diagnosis — the peddling of unnecessary treatments.

-The Mystery of Creative Diagnosis by a Texas Dentist
+The Mystery of Creative Diagnostics by Dentists

 William van Dyk, a Northern California dentist of 41 years, saw Camm’s op-ed and wrote in: “I especially love the patients that come in for second opinions after the previous dentist found multiple thousands of dollars in necessary treatment where nothing had been found six months earlier.
 And, when we look, there is nothing to diagnose.”

 “In recent years, I have been seeing more and more creative diagnosis,” Camm told me when I called him at his practice in Washington state.
-A Texas dentist, he said, might think, “‘Well, the insurance covers this crown, so I’m not hurting this patient, so why don’t I just do it?’
+A Texas dentist, he said, might think, “‘Well, the dental insurance covers this crown, so I’m not hurting this patient, so why don’t I just do it?’
 That’s the absolutely wrong approach.”

 Poking around, I found plenty of services catering to Texas dentists hoping to increase their incomes.
 One lecturer at a privately operated seminar called The Profitable Dentist ($389) aimed to help “dentists to reignite their passion for dentistry while increasing their profit and time away from the office.”

-Is the ADA Perpetuating Creative Diagnosis by a Texas Dentist?
+Is the ADA Perpetuating Creative Diagnosing?

 Even the ADA’s 2014 annual conference offered tips for maximizing revenue: “Taking time to help our patients want what we know they need,” notes one session description, “can drive the economic and reward engine of our practice.”
+Could this be the source of creative diagnosis?

 Do you think you’ve been the victim of “creative diagnosis” from any of these dentists?